 Virtual fairs and the new commercial normality

-In early February, as the new Covid-19 coronavirus spread to other countries, numerous trade fairs and events began to be canceled and postponed until further notice.
-During that period of maximum uncertainty, more than a hundred fairs were canceled in Spain, which, according to the Association of Spanish Fairs (AFE, in Spanish), would paralyse the fair activity of different industrial sectors from March to June.
+In early February, as the new Covid-19 coronavirus spread to other countries, numerous trade fairs and events began to be cancelled and postponed until further notice.
+During that period of maximum uncertainty, more than a hundred fairs were cancelled in Spain, which, according to the Association of Spanish Fairs (AFE, in Spanish), would paralyse the fair activity of different industrial sectors from March to June.

-The Mobile World Congress (MWC) in Barcelona, which should have been held between February 24 and 27, Alimentaria, also in Barcelona, or the International Naval Industry Fair (Navalia), which should have been held in Vigo in May 19-21, are just some examples of large commercial events that take place annually in our territory and had to be canceled or postponed to prevent the spread of the pandemic.
-Internationally, the Berlin International Tourism Fair (ITB) or the Geneva Motor Show are two of the more than 3,300 events that had to be canceled for the same reasons.
+The Mobile World Congress (MWC) in Barcelona, which should have been held between February 24 and 27, Alimentaria, also in Barcelona, or the International Naval Industry Fair (Navalia), which should have been held in Vigo on May 19-21, are just some examples of large commercial events that take place annually in our territory and had to be cancelled or postponed to prevent the spread of the pandemic.
+Internationally, the Berlin International Tourism Fair (ITB) or the Geneva Motor Show are two of the more than 3,300 events that had to be cancelled for the same reasons.

 The economic debacle that the pandemic has brought to the industry has challenged companies from all sectors to react quickly to guarantee the continuity of their commercial activity.
 To adapt to the new normality, companies must now focus their efforts on implementing new business methods such as virtual fairs, meetings through digital communication tools such as Skype or Zoom and other corporate virtual events such as webinars and seminars on different online platforms.

 The virtual fair as an alternative to trade fairs